exprmnts/Lotry_contract/README.md

 Make sure you have the correct environment loaded with `direnv` before deploying.
 Your `.env.<network>` file (e.g., `.env.base_sepolia`) should define and export the following variables:

-- `ETH_RPC_URL`: The RPC endpoint for your target network.
+- `RPC_URL`: The RPC endpoint for your target network.
-- `PRIVATE_KEY`: The private key of the deploying account.
-- `ETHERSCAN_API_KEY`: Your Etherscan API key for contract verification (e.g., from Basescan for Base).

 ### Deploying to a Network